mpross512/MusicVideoSync/README.md

-# PythonCourse
+# Music Video Sync
-My Solutions to the Great Courses Plus Python Course
+Python app that finds the beat of a song, and automatically splices multiple video file inputs to sync with the beats of the music.